npgretz/SIP/INSTALL.md

 You will need to make sure that you install Python 2.7, preferably 2.7.9+.
 (Python 3 is a slightly different language and sojourns won't work with it right now.)
-Install the most recent versions of pathlib, numpy and matplotlib, and version 0.14.1 of pandas.
+Install the most recent versions of pathlib, numpy, matplotlib, pandas and tzlocal.

 [scipy-install]: http://www.scipy.org/install.html